studiolampblack/puretypo/pages/contact.md

 Hey there, it's good to see you!

-Meraki Post works for the reader community, as journalists to ensure that the world of literature remains a good place to be.
+Meraki Post works for the reader community, to ensure that the world of literature remains a good place to be.
 We're constantly reading loads (and loads) of books, so we could quench the thirst of the community.
 At times, we behave like Alan in the _Two and a Half Men_ episode, _That Special Tug_&mdash;of course, sans the emotional breakdown.

 Our to-read queues are at least five books long, at any given point in time.
 So if you request a review for a book (either because you're planning to buy it, or because you wrote it), we might take a while to post it here.
 If you would rather have us review your book on priority for some reason, we certainly do that, but at a nominal charge.